What is Digital Marketing?

 Digital marketing is the umbrella term for all marketing efforts in the online environment.
 The new digital era provides businesses with far greater potential to reach niche audiences than traditional marketing activities in the past.
 Digital marketing has become so powerful that companies can employ tactics from the traditional marketing mix in the online environment.
 Advertising, public relations, sales promotion, sales, and direct marketing can all be carried out in the digital environment at a more cost-effective rate, while also reaching a larger pool of potential customers.
 With users spending twice as much time online as they did twelve years ago, there are more opportunities to reach users on mobile apps, search engines, social media platforms, and more.
 The targeting capabilities of advertising platforms make it easier than ever to carve out target audiences and buy an ad at a fraction of the cost.
 Developing personal connections with users and communicating on a one-to-one basis has also given companies the ability to showcase personalities that could have never been done with traditional advertising

-We are truly living in the golden age of marketing.
+We are truly living in the golden age of marketing, especially when it comes to digital marketing campaigns in Montreal.
 Creative writers, graphic designers, data analysts, and strategists alike have numerous opportunities to showcase their skills on an international level.

 What are the tactics of Digital Marketing?